Helmets.org

 The Kranium Helmet

 There is considerable assembly required to put a helmet liner together with the corrugated pieces, perhaps raising the final price above a conventional foam helmet.
-The assembly can take 20 minutes and involves handling many parts.
+The assembly might take 20 minutes and involved handling many parts.
 Quality control would be difficult to assure compared to foam.
 And explaining to a jury why your "cardboard" helmet did not prevent a head injury could be a problem for manufacturers.

-The designer understands that shared bicycle programs have a helmet problem, and says the Kranium could be dispensed from vending machines.
+The designer understood that shared bicycle programs have a helmet problem, and says the Kranium could be dispensed from vending machines.
 But a conventional foam helmet can be too, and custom fitting would not be practical in a vending machine.

 Kranium helmet interior showing liners.
 The photo above shows the two layers of the Performance's liner.
 Through the vents you can see the corrugated material forming the layer between the shell and the standard EPS liner.